 - Make sure to knead the dough long enough.
 The dough should be smooth and not sticky.
 If needed, add more flour or non-dairy milk (1 Tablespoon / 10 grams at a time) to reach your desired consistency.

 - Shaping the dough does not have to be perfect.
-Part of the fun of this recipe is the irregularity of the garlic bread layers.
+Part of the fun of this recipe (and others like my Sourdough Discard Pretzel Bites) is the irregularity of the garlic bread layers.
 Embrace it and shape the dough pieces by hand, let them be irregular shapes, and don't worry about them being the same size.

 - Be generous with the butter mixture on each piece of dough.
 You'll also want to keep a little bit of the butter mixture to brush on the warm bread when it comes out of the oven!